 What do you think are the most important qualities of an effective teacher?

-Pearson surveyed educators across US about what they thought made a great teacher.
+We surveyed educators across the US about what they thought made a great teacher.
 Their survey responses highlight just how important a student-focused approach is for teaching:

 1. Ability to develop trusting, productive relationships

 The most frequent response is that a great teacher develops relationships with students.
 The research literature agrees: teachers need to be able to build trusting relationships with students in order to create a safe, positive and productive learning environment.
 For example, a teacher in California described it as: “Makes a connection with students.”
 This is something that isn’t often emphasized in policy, resources or support given to teachers, but teachers agree it is a very important part of their job.

 Patient and caring, which we defined as personality characteristics related to being a compassionate person, particularly with learners, was the second most frequently reported quality.
 Again, there is research to support that teacher dispositions are strongly related to student learning and development.

 3. Knowledge of learners

 This is a broad category that incorporates knowledge of the cognitive, social and emotional development of learners.
 It includes an understanding of how students learn at a given developmental level; how learning in a specific subject area typically progresses like learning progressions or trajectories; awareness that learners have individual needs and abilities; and an understanding that instruction should be tailored to meet each learner’s needs.